What is social proof in marketing?

 – Dr Robert Cialdini

+Social proof works because humans naturally look to others when uncertain.
+Dr. Robert Cialdini explains this behavioral cue as our tendency to follow others’ actions, especially when decisions involve ambiguity or uncertainty.
 In marketing, and eCommerce marketing in particular, social proof takes many different shapes including: reviews, real-time shopper behaviour, expert opinions and third-party credentials.
-These can be used across the digital marketing mix, including your website, app, social media, display ads, email and even digital Out-of-Home (OOH).
-Used correctly, social proof can deliver consistent and significant ROI uplifts.
+These can be used across the digital marketing mix, including your website, app, social media, display ads, email and even digital Out-of-Home (OOH). rrectly, social proof can deliver consistent and significant ROI uplifts.

 How to use social proof in marketing